gpappasunb/adoc-admonitions/README.md

     NOTE: this is a note

-These are invalid:
+:no_entry: These are invalid :no_entry:

     NOTE:this  (no space after the colon)

        NOTE: this (not in the first column)

+> [!IMPORTANT]
-**IMPORTANT**: This markup works with a single paragraph.
+> This markup works with a single paragraph.
 Put all the content in a single line

 ### Default admonitions